-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-914 %50 \$26,252 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Letter Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+910 50% \$26,273 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-897 %49 \$19,956 С Institutional loan programs. % \$ D State loan programs. % \$ Е Private student loans made by a bank or lender.
-210 %11 \$29,019
+885 48% \$19,197 C Institutional loan programs. % \$ D State loan programs. % \$ E Private student loans made by a bank or lender.
+203 11% \$34,084

-Aid to Undergraduate Degree-seeking Nonresidents
+H6-H7: Aid to Undergraduate Degree-seeking Nonresidents

-Report numbers and dollar amounts for the same academic year checked in item H1
+• Report numbers and dollar amounts for the same academic year checked in item H1

 H6.
-Indicate your institution's policy nonresidents: regarding institutional scholarship and grant aid for undergraduate degree-seeking ☐ Institutional need-based scholarship or grant aid is availab le ☐ Institutional non-need-based schola rship or grant aid is ava ailable
+Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresidents:

+☐ Institutional need-based scholarship or grant aid is available ☐ Institutional non-need-based scholarship or grant aid is available ☐ Institutional scholarship and grant aid is not available